ArjunS07/3dgs-renderer/README.md

 # 3-D Gaussian Splat Renderer in Python

-A highly parallelized Triton-based implementation of a 3-D Gaussian Splatting renderer
+A highly parallelized implementation of a 3-D Gaussian Splatting renderer with Python, PyTorch, and a Triton kernel.

 The renderer implementation largely follows the description from Algorithm 2 of the original 3DGS [paper](https://arxiv.org/abs/2308.04079) (Kerbl et al. 2023).
 Additional details were based on Appendix C of the technical [report](https://arxiv.org/abs/2409.06765) for the `gsplat` [library](https://github.com/nerfstudio-project/gsplat) report.
 No other sources or code were consulted while preparing this implementation.

 ![Algorithm 2 from Kerbl et al. 2023](figs/3dgs-renderer-algorithm2.png) *Algorithm 2 from Kerbl et al. 2023, describing the rasterization-based approach to render Gaussians.*

+### Implementation details

 The actual implementation requires interleaving culls with calculation steps for efficiency, which significantly impacts the structure of the final implementation, such that the actual order and complexity of the steps taken differ from Algorithm 2.
 Specifically, my approach takes the following steps.